Alfresco/alfresco-build-tools/docs/README.md

 ### Running a dependabot PR workflow only when pull request is approved

-When a workflow requires secrets to work properly, you either need to provide dependabot-specific secrets (doubling the effort to maintain secrets) or gracefully downgrade the workflow to allow workflow to complete successfully even when secrets are not available.
+When a workflow requires secrets to function properly, you either need to provide dependabot-specific secrets (doubling the effort to maintain these secrets) or gracefully downgrade the workflow to allow it to complete successfully even when secrets are not available.

-An alternative approach could be to trigger the workflow for dependabot PRs only after a contributor approve the PR.
+An alternative approach could be to trigger the workflow for dependabot PRs only after a contributor approves the PR.

 > Maintainers still have to carefully review updates to prevent exposing secrets
 > to potentially malicious updates.

-Here an example workflow with a job condition to achieve this:
+Here is an example workflow with a job condition to achieve this:

 ```yml
 on: